 Unlike the individual model, the small group model lets you coach several people simultaneously in the same session.
 The sessions are held at a regular, recurring time, and everyone works together.
 Usually, there’s also a finite end point (such as an 8-week or 12-week program).

-If you have existing training clients, you can suggest that for an additional fee, they join your small group nutrition class.
+If you have existing clients or patients, you can suggest that for an additional fee, they join your small group nutrition class.

 Step 2: Consider “front-loading” nutrition for new clients.

-Encourage uptake of the nutrition program by offering a free “entry level” nutrition starter class or kit when a client signs up with the gym, if you work in one.
+Encourage uptake of the nutrition program by offering a free “entry level” nutrition starter class or kit when a client or patient begins working with you.

-Feel free to experiment and discover the “winning formula” that works for your own coaching style and client base.
+Feel free to experiment and discover the “winning formula” that works for your own coaching style and client or patient base.

 Step 3: Develop your nutrition class.